responsive-sk/hdm-boot/docs/ARCHITECTURE_SUMMARY.md

 ---

-**MVA Bootstrap is now a production-ready, enterprise-grade PHP framework with world-class architecture and 100% type safety.**
+**HDM Boot is now a production-ready, enterprise-grade PHP framework with world-class architecture and 100% type safety.**